-- Exclusion cannot exceed 45 school days in any one school year. - If more than 5 school days the Head teacher must notify Governors. - Parents / carers will be informed of all exclusions and their right to representation - Where exclusion exceeds 6 school days arrangements for suitable full time education must be made by the Headteacher. - For exclusions of over 5 school days or if the student will miss a public examination as a result, the Local Authority and the Governing Board will be informed.
+- A suspension cannot exceed 45 days in any one school year - If more than 5 days the Head teacher must notify Governors - Parents/carers will be informed of all suspensions and exclusions and their right to representation - Where a pupil has a social worker or is a pupil who is looked after then there social worker and where appropriate the Virtual School Headteacher will be informed

+- The LA will be informed of all suspensions and exclusions - Where a suspension exceeds 6 days arrangements for suitable full time education must be made by the Headteacher. - For suspensions of over 5 days or if the student will miss a public examination as a result, the Local Authority and the Governing Board will be informed.